25 Jan is in January.

 On 25 Jan 1164 King Henry "Curtmantle" II of England (age 30) attempted to constrain ecclesiastical privileges by the sixteen articles of the Constitutions of Clarendon.
 Archbishop Thomas Becket (age 44) rejected the articles.

 On 25 Jan 1308 King Edward II of England (age 23) and Isabella of France Queen Consort England (age 13) were married at Boulogne sur Mer [Map].
-She the daughter of Philip "The Fair" IV King France (age 39) and Joan Blois I Queen Navarre.
-He the son of King Edward "Longshanks" I of England and Eleanor of Castile Queen Consort England.
+She the daughter of Philip IV King France (age 39) and Joan Blois I Queen Navarre.
+He the son of King Edward I of England and Eleanor of Castile Queen Consort England.
 They were second cousin once removed.
 She a great x 4 granddaughter of King Henry "Curtmantle" II of England.

-On 25 Jan 1327 King Edward II of England (age 42) Abdicated II King England.
+On 25 Jan 1327 King Edward II of England (age 42) abdicated II King England.
 His son King Edward III of England (age 14) succeeded III King England.

 On 25 or 26 Jan 1431 Bishop Richard Fleming (age 46) died.
 He was buried at Lincoln Cathedral [Map] where he has a Chantrey Chapel with an effigy above and cadaver beneath.